 A few of my favorite bars and restaurants in Toledo include:

 Dragos and Enebro for amazing drink specials.
 We really got to know the bartenders here during my study abroad, and there’s always a fun atmosphere both indoors and out at both spots.

 El Trebol – fantastic tapas and small bites to try.
 Order a “Bomba” – a potato stuffed with meat and lots of deliciousness.

 The moral of the story is – whether you want to zipline or not, GO TO TOLEDO if you’re in Spain.
-It’s a stunning town that deserves at least a day of exploration, getting lost in it’s winding streets and hiking to it’s incredible viewpoints.
+It’s a stunning town that deserves at least a day of exploration, getting lost in the winding streets and hiking to its incredible viewpoints.